diegoleonardoro/meet_new_york_city/readme.md

-# NYC Inputs API
+# Meet NYC

-> Backend API for NYC Inputs application, which is a survey website
+> Platform for meeting people in NYC

 ## Usage